sweirich/pi-forall/compose.md

         G |- A = B

- - add the following rule to our type system so that it works "up-to" our defined notion of type equivalence

-        G |- a : A    G |- A = B
-        ------------------------- conv
-                G |- a : B

- - Figure out how to revise the *algorithmic* version of our type system so that it supports the above rule.
+ - Define a type equality *algorithm* (equate) that computes when types are equal.

 What is a good definition of equality?
-We started with a very simple one: alpha-equivalence.
+We can start with a very simple one: alpha-equivalence.
 But we can do better:

 We'd like to make sure that our relation *contains beta-equivalence*: